directus/directus/docs/cloud/teams.md

 4. Enter one or more email(s), comma separated.
 5. Click **"Send Invites"**.

-:::tip Must Create Account Before Joining a Team
+:::tip

 Clicking the emailed invitation link does not automatically create an Account for you.
-Invitees will need to [create an Account](/cloud/accounts/#create-account-and-login) manually before accepting invitation to join a Team.
+Invitees will need to [create an Account](/cloud/accounts/#create-account-and-login) before accepting invitation to join a Team.

 :::